Weemizo/Calculator/README.md

 ## About app

 Meet my stylish calculator app - crunch numbers with flair!
-Our sleek design and easy-to-use interface make calculations a breeze.
+The sleek design and easy-to-use interface make calculations a breeze.
 Beauty and functionality, all in one app!

 ## Used technology